 Steaming meat is a great way of cooking as it keeps the meat tender and moist, as opposed to baking or roasting meat in hot air, which can dry it out.
 You can also use the leftover water from steaming to make soup or gravy later.

 For this recipe, you will need a rack to place your chicken to raise it from the water.
-If your rice cooker didn’t come with a rack, then you could improvise with balled-up tin foil and a small plate placed on top.
+If your rice cooker didn’t have a rack, you could improvise with balled-up tin foil and a small plate.

 How to steam chicken in a rice cooker in five easy steps: